decanus/dean.eigenmann.me/_posts/2020-03-27-impossibility-of-distributed-consensus-with-one-faulty-process.md

 newsletter: https://distsys.substack.com/p/impossibility-of-distributed-consensus
 ---

-> A look at consensus, asynchronous algorithms and the consensus problem.

 First things first, this post took me way longer to write than I thought it would.
 Reason being the subtlety of what I decided to write about along with other factors.
 Hopefully my next posts will be on a more regular schedule again!

 Let's talk consensus.
 Consensus is the process of reaching agreement -- a fundamental issue of distributed systems laying at the core of countless algorithms.
 Agreement upon some value or state is a common requirement.